hannesgook/quadcopter-ble-lora-controller/README.md

 - The file `RH_ASK.cpp` was disabled (renamed to `RH_ASK.cpp.disabled`) to avoid conflicts with the LoRa module.
 - Atomic sections (`ATOMIC_BLOCK_START` / `ATOMIC_BLOCK_END`) were removed in `RHSPIDriver.cpp` to prevent blocking behavior that interfered with motor timing.

 These changes were required to ensure stable real-time motor control.
+Without them, motor timing was unreliable.

 ### Mobile App Notes

 The mobile app is provided as Flutter source code (`mobile_app_2_raspberry/lib/main.dart`) together with dependency definitions.
 Platform-specific files can be generated using `flutter create`.

+### Possible Next Steps

+- Add a barometer module to estimate altitude and enable basic altitude hold.
+- Integrate GPS to compensate for horizontal drift.

 ## License